webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

   - **ACL**: Access Control List.
 Lists who has access to resource and what level of access they have.
   - **802.1X**: pNAC.
 Port Network Access Control.
 Must be authorized to access the switch ports.
 Can't just plug into ethernet port and start communication.

-- Describe: Business Continuity Plan, IRDR, Tabletop Exercise, Root Cause Analysis?
+- Describe: Business Continuity Plan, IRDR, Tabletop Exercise, Root Cause Analysis, Paper Test?

   - **business continuity plan**: A roadmap for maintaining essential business operations during any unexpected disruptions.
 It outlines response procedures, communication protocols, and recovery strategies to minimize downtime and ensure critical functions resume swiftly.
     - **BCP**: "The playbook for keeping the business open during disruptions."
   - **IRDR**: Incident response/disaster recovery documentation.
 A detailed guide for handling security incidents and data breaches.
 It describes roles and responsibilities, escalation procedures, forensic analysis methods, and disaster recovery steps to restore systems and data swiftly.
     - **IRDR**: "The manual for responding to security threats and recovering from disasters."
-  - **A tabletop exercise**: practical and interactive approach to simulate various disaster scenarios, allowing individuals to discuss and practice their roles and responsibilities during an incident.
+  - **A tabletop exercise**: practical and interactive(role play) approach to simulate various disaster scenarios, allowing individuals to discuss and practice their roles and responsibilities during an incident.
 It tests the BCP and IRDR, identifies weaknesses, and improves response capability through simulated decision-making and communication.
     - **Tabletop Exercise**: "Playing out a crisis to make sure everyone knows their roles."
   - **A root cause analysis**: An in-depth investigation to identify the underlying cause of an incident or problem.
 It involves gathering evidence, analyzing data, and tracing the root cause through a logical sequence of events.
 RCA helps prevent similar incidents and improve overall performance.
     - **Root Cause Analysis**: "Figuring out the real reason behind a problem to stop it from happening again."
+  - **Paper Test**: stakeholders examine the disaster recovery procedures in the organization, and suggestions are considered.

-- Describe Storage: Thin Provisioning, Thick Provisioning, Deduplication, SDS, iSCSI Storage, SAN, NAS, Object, Tenants, Buckets, Hyperconverged?
+- Describe Storage: Thin Provisioning, Thick Provisioning, Deduplication, SDS, iSCSI Storage, SAN, NAS, Object, Tenants, Buckets, Hyperconverged, LUN?

   - **Thin Provisioning**: **Allocates storage dynamically based on actual usage**, minimizing upfront costs.
   - **Thick Provisioning**: **Allocates all storage space upfront, ensuring consistent performance**.